zukululu/trivia-game/README.md

 - Buttons disappear and reappear based on the sequence of the game.
 - Buttons and choices will fade or reappear based on sequence of the game.
   - Prevents user from scoring multiple points by repeatedly pressing the check answer button.
+### Features to Add
+- Display whether the answer is correct or not.

 ## Technologies Used
 - HTML